 About the position

-This is a 1.0 FTE position, reporting to the Senior Research Officer (Death Review), and is located at the ANROWS national office in the Sydney CBD.
-The appointment is for a fixed term from commencement up to 30 June 2023 with the possibility of extension, subject to funding.
+This is a 1.0 FTE position, reporting to the Research Manager (Death Review), and is located at the ANROWS national office in the Sydney CBD.
+The appointment is for a 12 month fixed term from commencement with the possibility of extension, subject to funding.

 - Support the implementation of the ANROWS Research Management System.
 This may include supporting the development of policies, procedures, processes and systems for the assessment, commissioning and management of research projects.

 - Work collaboratively with other ANROWS team members, members of the Australian Domestic and Family Violence Death Review Network and other external stakeholders.

 - Support capacity-building, networking and partnerships.
 This may include establishing and maintaining relationships with researchers and service providers; facilitating relationships between researchers, practitioners and policymakers; and promoting The Australian National Research Agenda to End Violence against Women and Children and ANROWS’s Research Program.

 - Provide assistance to the Director, Research and Evaluation and other senior staff as required

 - A postgraduate qualification or equivalent in a relevant discipline (e.g. social science, criminology, psychology, public health).